mrrobot1795/wedding-planner/README.md

 - **Budget Tracking**: Monitor estimated and actual costs
 - **Vendor Management**: Keep track of all wedding vendors and contacts
 - **Wedding Checklist**: Tasks and to-dos for wedding planning
+- **Email Notifications**:
+  - Automatic email notifications when tasks are assigned to team members
+  - Completion notifications when tasks are marked as done
+  - Email status tracking (sent/pending) in the UI

 ## Tech Stack